-Crawford and Meng (2011; "CM") adapt KR's model to reconsider Farber's (2005, 2008) econometric analyses, using Farber's data.
-Instead of limiting drivers to earnings targets, CM allow both hours and earnings targets.
-Instead of treating targets as latent variables, CM model them via natural sample proxies, in the spirit of Camerer et al.'s daily earnings averages and KR's rational-expectations reference points.
-Modeling the targets avoids the unstable estimates that made Farber doubt his reference-dependent model and appears to yield a useful reference-dependent model of drivers' behavior.
+allow hours and earnings targets and model them via natural sample proxies in the spirit of KR's rational-expectations reference points.
+This avoids the unstable estimates that made Farber doubt his reference-dependent model and appears to yield a useful reference-dependent model of drivers' behavior.

 Although reference-dependent models sometimes allow rationality-based explanations of behavior that is anomalous from a neoclassical point of view, several factors have limited their appeal.
-Because they expand the domain of preferences, many researchers doubt that they yield any testable implications at all-Samuelson's (1947) "meaningful theorems".
+Because they expand the domain of preferences to include changes as well as levels, many researchers doubt that they yield testable implications-Samuelson's (1947) "meaningful theorems".
 Such doubts are exacerbated if reference points are not observed or modeled.